-- You want to stop using Vicodin but are unable.
+- Wishing to stop using Vicodin but unable

-- You spend a lot of your time to get, use or recover from the drug.
+- Spending a lot of your time to get, use or recover

-- You take large amounts of pills or use them longer than necessary.
+- Taking large amounts of pills or using them longer than necessary

 Vicodin effects also manifest on your physique.
 While the enormous negative impact includes chances of liver damage or failure in the long-term, here are other mild and severe physical symptoms: